Vegan Blueberry Muffins

 One of the festivals I had the opportunity to cover was the Blueberry Jubilee in Poplarville, Miss, and I’ve been obsessed with these lovely blue fruits ever since.

-Now, I’ll be honest: These muffins came into being one weekend years and years ago because I didn’t have any eggs on hand, and I didn’t have any milk, either.
+Now, I’ll be honest: This blueberry muffin recipe into being one weekend years and years ago because I didn’t have any eggs on hand, and I didn’t have any milk, either.

 Whether you eat a vegan diet or you don’t have eggs and milk on hand right now, these muffins have been loved by all for years because they’re delicious.
 And we can all agree about eating recipes that are delicious, no matter our diet or lifestyle, right?